TDaryaT/DLT/readme.md

 * *Tlepbergenova Darya * - *MMF NSU 2020*

-See also the exhaust thesis on [overleaf](https://github.com/TDaryaT/Deep-Learning-Tracker).
+See also the text of the Undergraduate work on [overleaf](https://github.com/TDaryaT/Deep-Learning-Tracker).